cedadev/jasmin-workshop/exercises/ex02/README.md

 > 3. What software is available via the module environment?

-JASPY, jasmin_sci, Intel/GNU compiler, NetCDF library, NAG libray and IDL(Restricted)
+JASPY, jasmin_sci, Intel/GNU compiler, NetCDF library, NAG library and IDL (Restricted)

 > 4. How do you switch between different version of a software module?